gokyildirim/salmon_dataset/README.md

 # The SalMoN Dataset

+(**Additional files are added to run our [evaluation code](https://github.com/gokyildirim/salmon_dataset/blob/master/evaluation_code.ipynb).
+Please re-download the dataset if you have an older copy.**)

-Google Drive link to [the SalMoN Dataset](https://drive.google.com/file/d/1C4tE-j7yvCo88n1qXLlmw_o160QHEOhE/view?usp=sharing)
+Google Drive link to [the SalMoN Dataset](https://drive.google.com/file/d/1C4tE-j7yvCo88n1qXLlmw_o160QHEOhE/view?usp=sharing).

 You can browse the images and the saliency maps by clicking on the "viewDataset.html" inside the dataset file.
 A sample from our dataset is shown below: